Virtual Personas for Language Models via an Anthology of Backstories: Introduction

 \section{Introduction}

 Large language models (LLMs) are trained from vast repositories of human-written text~\citep{Touvron2023LLaMA,llama3,gpt3,gpt-4o,mixtral-8x22b,Jiang2024Mixtral}.
-These texts are authored by millions of distinct authors, reflecting an enormous diversity of human traits~\cite{choi2024beyond,wolf2024fundamental}.
+These texts are authored by 100s of millions of distinct authors, reflecting an enormous diversity of human traits~\cite{choi2024beyond,wolf2024fundamental}.
 As a result, when a language model completes a prompt, the generated response implicitly encodes a mixture of voices from human authors that have produced the training text from which the completion has been extrapolated.
-Although this nature of language models has been overlooked due to its marginal influence in current widely-adopted usages of LLMs, such as factual question-answering (QA) and algorithmic reasoning, when the model is queried with open-ended questions or is intended to be conditioned as particular personas, it is critical to address the fact that these models inherently reflect an averaged voice from the mixture of human authorship.

-A prominent example of such a scenario with growing significance is the use of LLMs to simulate human actors in the context of behavioral studies \cite{ANESpaper,cognitive_psy_gpt3,llm_opinions,discovering_lm_behaviors_with_modekl_written_evaluations,social_simulacra,moral_mimicry,personality_llm,political_ideology_chatbot,probing_partisan_llm,simulate_replicate_human_studies, abdulhai2023moral}.
-LLMs have great potential as querying models is much faster and cheaper than designing and completing human studies~\cite{ANESpaper}, a process well-known to be challenging when striving to recruit large-enough, representative, and just samples of subjects.
-While there are evident risks from LLMs themselves~\citep{bommasani2022opportunities,bai2022constitutional,hendrycks2023overview}, including the inherent biases within models trained on internet data, the use of language models to perform approximate pilot studies can help survey designers satisfy best practices (Belmont Principles~\cite{belmont_report}) of beneficence and justice, without and before inflicting potential harm to real human respondents.
+However this natural diversity of ``voices'' in language models is at odds with the requirements of most applications of LLMs: a single, helpful agent voice, factual answers and a minimum of human-like emotion in responses.
+Much of the later tuning of LLMs (especially RLHF in chat models such as chatGPT and GPT 4) has been shown to reduce this diversity \cite{maxmin_rlhf}.
+It also clearly suppresses negative human attitudes and behaviors.
+Here we show that with careful design and use of ``upstream'' (before instruction tuning) pre-trained models, its possible to preserve compelling and realistic virtual human voices, and apply them to practical human simulation tasks.